Opposition lawmakers protest alleged mistreatment of Indian deportees by US

 "It is the policy of the United States to faithfully execute the immigration laws against all inadmissible and removable aliens,” Christopher Elms said.

-New Delhi says it opposes illegal immigration, mainly because it is linked to several forms of organized crime, and it has not objected to the U.S. deporting its citizens.

-Recent years have seen a jump in the number of Indians attempting to enter the U.S. along the U.S.-Canada border.
-The U.S. Border Patrol arrested more than 14,000 Indians on the Canadian border in the year ending Sept.
-30, which amounted to 60% of all arrests along that border and more than 10 times the number two years ago.
+Indians were arrested more than 14,000 times for illegally entering the U.S. on the Canadian border during a 12-month period that ended Sept.
+30. That amounted to 60% of all arrests along that border and more than 10 times the number two years ago.
+Indians were arrested more than 25,000 times on the Mexican border during that time.

-Media reports indicate that Indians living in the U.S. without papers are mainly from Punjab and Gujarat states.
-Indians accounted for about 3% of all illegal border crossings in the U.S. in 2024.

-U.S. Secretary of State Marco Rubio said earlier this week the deportation flights were an effective way to stem the flow of illegal migration, which he said is destructive and destabilizing.

 Jaishankar, India's External Affairs Minister, told Parliament that 15,668 Indian nationals have been deported back to India from the U.S. since 2009.